-When utilizing Metasploit against Windows targets, its essential to escalate user privileges to SYSTEM, otherwise being stuck on a user account with regular permissions limit the pentest.
+When utilizing Metasploit against Windows targets, it is essential to escalate user privileges to SYSTEM, otherwise being stuck on a user account with regular permissions will limit the pentest.
 As penetration testers, privilege escalation is considered the most critical point of the post-exploitation step, and all the hard work from gaining initial access, maintaining persistence and circumventing the anti-virus will all seem meaningless.

 What are some fun things we can do once we attain SYSTEM?

 - Attain passwords, including hashes for any accounts on the system (‘hashdump’)

 - Change passwords, create users and change permissions (even administration)

 A lot of the higher system-level functions of Metasploit rely on gaining system.
 Many penetration testers work immediately at privilege escalation once the machine is pwned.

 meterpreter console comes with some built-in Ruby scripts that can already help with the process.